3 Ninjas (film): Plot

-That night, Colt learns that Snyder is the criminal their father is pursuing.
+That night, Colt learns that Snyder and Mori are old friends.
 Fester and his friends break into the house with a fake pizza order, subduing the boys' babysitter.
-Believing it to be a home invasion, the brothers suit up in their ninja gear and fight back using their surroundings and numerous household items.
-After regrouping in the boys' bedroom, Fester uses Rocky's homemade phone to call Emily over and they take her hostage, but the boys are able to outsmart and defeat Fester's group.
-After freeing the babysitter, the brothers are overpowered by Snyder's bodyguard Rushmore and are taken captive to Snyder's ship in the harbor.
-The brothers escape and manage to subdue Rushmore while Mori infiltrates the ship to rescue the brothers.
-Snyder confronts Mori and challenges him to a fight for the brothers' freedom.
-Due to his youth and speed (and a hidden pepper bomb), Snyder gains the upper hand, until Mori gags Snyder with a handful of Tum-Tum's jelly beans and finally defeats him.
-Enraged, Snyder grabs a gun from one of his subordinates and attempts to shoot Mori and the boys, but is suddenly shot in the shoulder and subdued by Sam, who arrives with his backup to arrest Snyder, Brown, and their henchmen.
-Sam tells his sons that he will let them continue to visit their grandpa every summer and takes the rest of the night off from work to get pizza with the family, including Mori, who hates pizza.
+Believing it to be a home invasion, the brothers suit up in their ninja gi's and fight back using their surroundings and numerous household items.
+After regrouping in the boys' bedroom, Fester uses Rocky's homemade phone to call Emily over and they take her hostage, but the boys are able to outsmart and defeat Fester's group, even spiking their soda with laxative.
+After freeing the babysitter, the brothers are overpowered by Snyder's bodyguard Rushmore and are taken captive to Snyder's ship and soon learn that their grandfather was Snyder's sensei.
+The brothers escape, putting the ship on high alert, and manage to subdue Rushmore and many of Snyder's ninjas while Mori infiltrates the ship to rescue the brothers.

+Snyder confronts Mori in the ship dojo and challenges him to a fight for the brothers' freedom.
+Due to his youth and speed (and a hidden pepper bomb), Snyder gains the upper hand and is prepared to deliver the coup-de-grace, until Mori gags Snyder with a handful of Tum-Tum's jelly beans and finally defeats him.
+Enraged, Snyder grabs a gun from one of his subordinates and attempts to shoot Mori and the boys, but is suddenly shot in the shoulder by Sam, who arrives with his backup to arrest Snyder, Brown, and their henchmen.
+Sam tells his sons that he will let them continue to visit their grandfather every summer and takes the rest of the night off from work to get pizza with the family, including Mori, who hates pizza.